mojaloop/ml-perf-characterization/cpu-profiling/cl-position-prepare-batch-handler/README.md

 # Profile the Central-Ledger Position Handler with Batch support in isolation

+_Note: Currently batch processing is implemented for only `position-prepare` messages.
+And there is an open PR for central-ledger [central-ledger/968](https://github.com/mojaloop/central-ledger/pull/968)._

 ## Status

 | Central Ledger Version |  Date  | Status  | Next  | Notes  |